Bunaken Oasis Dive Resort and Spa

 At Bunaken Oasis Dive Resort and Spa, guests have easy access to more than 90 incredible dive sites.
 The sheer variety of diving in Bunaken is simply amazing: vertical walls with the sea bed 1500 meters beneath your fins, gentle walls with sandy bottoms, stunning reef tops, and muck diving on the mainland.

-[Read More: Bunaken Dive Travel Guide]Accommodation Overview
+[Read More: Bunaken Dive Travel Guide]Food & Drinks

 The resort's full-service comes with fantastic views over the pool, Long House and out to sea, where guests will enjoy gourmet Asian and western cuisine for breakfast, lunch, and dinner.